benbalter/benbalter.github.com/_posts/2013-02-04-what-is-a-hacker.md

 * **Sharing** - Hacking requires the ability to take things apart and figure out how they work in the hopes of ultimately improving upon them.
 It's a "hands on" imperative that necessitates both access to and the right to fork a project in hopes of building something even more interesting and ultimately bettering what's available to all.
 * **Openness** - Hacking is a group effort, and thus the free flow of information is a necessity to empower hackers to fix, improve, and reinvent.
 Secrecy simply serves to stifle creative possibility.
 Freedom of inquiry requires that information be free.
 * **Decentralization** - The best way to promote the free exchange of information is to have an open system that provides no friction between a hacker and his or her quest for knowledge.
-By intentionally or unintentionally erecting such bariers, bureaucracies, whether corporate, government, or university, are inharently flawed systems.
+By intentionally or unintentionally erecting such barriers, bureaucracies, whether corporate, government, or university, are inherently flawed systems.

 ## The Hacker Way

 But it's more than ideology.
 There's a practical side as well.
 There's a thirst, a drive.
-There's a constant intelectual itch just begging to be scratched:[^2]
+There's a constant intellectual itch just begging to be scratched:[^2]

 * **The world is full of problems waiting to be solved** - In the hands of a creative mind, technology can make the world a better place for all.
 Just as athletes seek delight in pushing their bodies past their physical limits, hackers seek the thrill of pushing tools beyond what is known, what is solved, and what is possible.
 * **No problem should ever have to be solved twice** - Creative minds are a valuable, finite resource and shouldn't be wasted on re-inventing the wheel when there are other fascinating, unsolved problems waiting to be solved.